zer0def/nginxinc-kubernetes-ingress/site/content/configuration/transportserver-resource.md

 ### TLS

 The tls field defines TLS configuration for a TransportServer.
-Please note the current implementation supports TLS termination on multiple ports, where each application owns a dedicated port - NGINX Ingress Controller terminates TLS connections on each port, where each application uses its own cert/key, and routes connections to appropriate application (service) based on that incoming port (any TLS connection regardless of the SNI on a port will be routed to the application that corresponds to that port).
-An example configuration is shown below:
+When using TLS termination (not TLS Passthrough), you can specify the host field to enable SNI-based routing, allowing multiple applications to share the same listener port and be distinguished by the TLS SNI hostname.
+Each application can use its own TLS certificate and key specified via the secret field.

 ```yaml
 secret: cafe-secret